ManojStaffing/ManojStaffing/README.md

 # Hi there 👋

-I'm Manoj Prajapati, an HR Data Analyst with strong skills in data analysis.
+I'm Manoj Prajapati, an Data Analyst with strong skills in data analysis.

 - 🌱 I’m currently learning advanced data visualization techniques
 - 👯 I’m looking to collaborate on projects involving HR analytics